Crash involving semi in Everett shuts 2 lanes of southbound I-5

 A crash involving several vehicles and a semitruck has closed two lanes of southbound Interstate 5 near Everett during the rainy Friday morning commute, according to the Washington State Department of Transportation.
-Traffic in the area is backing up.
+Traffic in the area is backed up.

 The collision happened shortly after 6 a.m.
-Friday when a car changed lanes and struck another vehicle, starting a “chain reaction” that ultimately led the driver of a fully loaded semi to roll over an embankment, separating the truck from the trailer and spilling lumber all over the Pacific Avenue on-ramp, said Trooper Heather Axtman, a Washington State Patrol spokesperson.
+Friday when a car changed lanes and struck another vehicle, starting a “chain reaction” that ultimately led the driver of a loaded semi to roll over an embankment, separating the truck from the trailer and spilling lumber all over the Pacific Avenue onramp, said Trooper Heather Axtman, a Washington State Patrol spokesperson.

-The driver of the semi suffered the most serious injuries of all involved, but no one’s injuries are life-threatening, she said.
+The driver of the semi suffered serious injuries, but no injuries are life-threatening, she said.
+One other person was taken to the hospital.

-Axtman said at 7:30 a.m. that a fourth southbound lane would likely be re-opened soon, but that the on-ramp would be closed for hours.
+Axtman said that a fourth southbound lane would likely be reopened after 7:30 a.m., but that the onramp would be closed for hours.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.